Goa Medical College: History

-When the military annexation of Goa, undertaken by India in 1961, the School was administered by the University of Bombay.

-In 1986, it became under the administration of the Goa University (GU), changing the denomination history "Medical-Surgical School" to "Medical College".
+During the military annexation of Goa, undertaken by India in 1961, the school was administered by the University of Bombay.
+In 1986, it came under the administration of the Goa University (GU), changing the denomination "Medical-Surgical School" to "Medical College".

-Originally located in the center of Panjim, in a structure of Portuguese origin, it was transferred to the most remote neighborhood of Alto-Bambolim in 1993, being part of the medical-hospital teaching complex of GU.
+Originally located in the center of Panjim, in a structure of Portuguese origin, it was transferred to Bambolim in 1993, being part of the medical-hospital teaching complex of GU.

 Organization

 The Institute of Psychiatry and Human Behaviour (Bambolim), the T.B.
 Cunha and Chest disease hospital (St. Inez), the Rural Health and Training Centre (Mandur-Old Goa) and the Urban Health Centre (St. Cruz) form parts of the Establishment.
 The college is affiliated to the Goa University and offers the MBBS course alongside several MS and MD courses.
 Some courses with some super-specializations are also awarded.

 Goa Medical College (GMC) and Goa Dental College are located opposite each other on the highway connecting Goa's capital Panjim with its commercial capital, Margao.
 A pedestrian subway has been constructed to connect both institutes.